alexandergrib/fitness_master/README.md

     * Left as it is at the moment.
     * Possible fix, query db when deleting exercises, and remove record from workout list containing that exercise.
     * Better solution to use relational DB in the future.

+3. I was trying to create mongoDB query filter where I have system created exercises and user able to modify system exercise by cloning it.
+As a result I have system and user modified with the similar/same name, and both are displayed to user.
+I was unable to create filter which will hide system exercises once they are cloned by user.
+After spending hours in search for solution I decided to go in different approach.

+   * Now user still able to clone system exercises, and they are both displayed to user(even if they have same name), but *```I gave user an option to hide all system exercises on the HTML page.```*

 </details>